What we’re about

 RSVPing on Meetup does not guarantee admission -- you're only guaranteed a spot after payment.
 Greg will contact you via email for details on how to pay once you RSVP here.

-Theme: Alternatives to Stoicism
+Theme: Beyond Stoicism

 Key details:

-Cost: $540 for a single room (for a double room, go here)
+- Cost: $575 for a single room (for a double room, go here).

-• Several options for payment will be available, including fee-free ones.
-You're responsible for any transaction fees if they occur, though, since the event is being run at cost
+- Several options for payment will be available, including fee-free ones.
+You're responsible for any transaction fees if they occur, though, since the event is being run at cost.

-• Registration on Meetup does not guarantee enrollment.
+- Registration on Meetup does not guarantee enrollment.
 Your enrollment is only guaranteed after payment.
 Once you RSVP here, Greg will reach out to you to arrange payment.

-• Stony Point Center is accessible via a mix of public transportation and taxi, but is easier to reach via car.
+- Stony Point Center is accessible via a mix of public transportation and taxi, but is easier to reach via car.
 We'll provide more details on how to get there you register, and also attempt to organize carpools.

 Feel free to reach out if you have any questions or concerns!